vietwillnguyen/vietwillnguyen.github.io/content/about.md

 **Software Engineer**
 _Remote | October 2023 – January 2025_

-- Lead test and verification engineer for image loading software, loading binary files across CAN and UART buses.
+- Lead test and verification engineer for image loading software loading binary files across CAN and UART buses.
-- Built test framework and CI/CD pipeline for reliable system functionality to engineering requirements.
+- Built test framework and CI/CD pipeline for reliability on system functionality to engineering requirements.
-- Developed and maintained features, implemented bug fixes, and refactored legacy code in C#.
+- Developed and maintained features, implemented bug fixes, and refactored legacy code in C#
-- Programmed Python for Software-in-the-Loop (SIL) and Hardware-in-the-Loop (HIL) test environments for robust validation of systems to DO-178C, DAL-D level requirements.
+- Programmed Python for Software in the loop (SIL) hardware in the loop (HIL) test environments for robust validation of systems for DO-178C, DAL-D level requirements.

 ---